Endometriosis surgery. M’s perspective…

 I don’t like taking painkillers because they cause me more digestive problems, so I really just survived on Paracetamol until I was in excruciating pain and was offered Diclofenac suppositories or Morphine.
 I chose the suppositories.

-Then there was the heavy bleeding that made me anaemic and I collapsed quite a few times and was taken to hospital.
+Then there was the heavy bleeding that made me anemic and I collapsed quite a few times and was taken to the hospital.
 The bleeding now is definitely nothing like before.

 I recently had a follow-up appointment with my consultant and I admitted that things were not anywhere as severe as before, but that I still had pelvic/back pain on and off and gastrointestinal problems.

 He basically said that at 6 months post-op women usually feel the full benefit and then that’s “as good as it gets” at least for the extent of endo I had.
 So I guess I still have a couple more months to see if things improve!

 Something else I found out at the consultation was that I actually had stage 3/4 endo rather than stage 3 because I had recto-vaginal endometriosis, and endometriosis on my bladder and uterosacral ligaments.

 This is actually one of the worse types of endo and it’s called Deep Infiltrating Endo because it infiltrates structures and sometimes other organs in the pelvis.